pyokosmeme/HyperMask/README.md

 # Character-Driven Relationship Framework

-This repository contains a comprehensive framework for creating engaging LLM-based Discord personas using Anthropic’s Claude.
+This repository contains a comprehensive framework for creating engaging LLM-based Discord personas using Anthropic's Claude.
 Designed to be both flexible and robust, the system enables you to explore a wide range of relationship dynamics—from mentorships and familial bonds to professional collaborations and beyond.
-While our initial example focused on intimate and mentorship relationships, the template is fully adaptable for virtually any interpersonal dynamic.

 ---